-Dit is Leaders in Finance: een podcast waarin ik op zoek ga naar de mens achter het succes.
-Ik praat met leiders van nu en later over hun drijfveren, carrière en privéleven.
+Dit is Leaders in Finance: een podcast waarin we op zoek ga naar de mens achter het succes.
+We praten met leiders van nu en later over hun drijfveren, carrière en privéleven.
 Waarom?
 Omdat er meer gesproken moet worden in de financiële sector.
-Leaders in Finance wordt mede mogelijk gemaakt door Interim Valley, FG Lawyers en Bizcuit.

 Welkom bij een nieuwe aflevering van Leaders in Finance.
 Voordat ik mijn gast van vandaag welkom heet en introduceer wil ik u, jij, de luisteraar er op wijzen dat er over iedere aflevering van Leaders in Finance meer informatie te vinden is op leadersinfinance.nl.
 Er is een korte beschrijving van de CV te vinden en ook worden termen opgesomd die door de gasten zijn gebruikt en ook zijn er bijvoorbeeld alle boeken te vinden die genoemd zijn door de gast.

 Jeroen: Deze week hebben we te gast Olivier Guillaumond, the Global Head of Innovation Labs and Fintechs bij ING and given he prefers to speak English (although I must say his Dutch is actually really good), we will continue in English from here onwards!
 Welcome, Olivier!